Niemeyer-Research-Group/pyMARS/docs/usage.rst

   reduction methods
 - ``autoignition-conditions``: List of initial conditions for autoignition simulations, described in more detail next
+- ``laminar-flame-conditions``: List of initial conditions for freely-propagating laminar flame simulations, described in more detail below

+At least one of ``autoignition-conditions`` or ``laminar-flame-conditions`` must be provided; you may also supply both, in which case the sampled states and the error metrics (ignition delays and flame speeds) from all cases are combined.

 Species given in ``targets``, ``retained-species``, or ``fuel``/``oxidizer``/``reactants`` must be present in the model specified in ``model``, spelling must match exactly (including case).

-**Autoignition parameters:** pyMARS currently uses autoignition simulations to sample thermochemical data for the reduction and to calculate ignition delays for measuring error of candidate reduced models.
-Initial conditions need to be provided for performing these simulations, in the ``autoignition-conditions`` field of the input file.
+**Autoignition parameters:** pyMARS can use autoignition simulations to sample thermochemical data for the reduction and to calculate ignition delays for measuring error of candidate reduced models.
+Initial conditions are provided for performing these simulations in the ``autoignition-conditions`` field of the input file.

 These initial conditions are given as a list, with these required keys: